SwissDataScienceCenter/renku/docs/reference/templates.rst

 * ``name``: a short user-friendly name.
 * ``description``: a brief description of your template.
 This will be presented to the user when choosing between templates.
+* ``ssh_supported``: ``true`` or ``false``, indicating whether the template supports SSH connections.
+To support SSH, the Dockerfile has to use one of the Renku base images with version 0.14.0 or higher, or have a functioning SSH server running inside the image listening on port 2022 and reading client keys from ``$HOME/.ssh/authorized_keys``.
 * ``variables``: we support the
   `Jinja template engine <https://palletsprojects.com/p/jinja/>`_ in both file content and filenames.
 You can therefore ask users for specific values